 Learn about the Dr. Masaharu G. Inaba Memorial Endowed Scholarship

 Your professors will help you focus your studies on the regions, topics or technologies that interest you most, and ultimately shape a rewarding post-Hofstra career.
 They will guide you in finding relevant internships and study abroad programs for which you may obtain course credit toward your degree.

-of recent geography alumni (and 94% of GIS alumni) reported that within a year of graduating from Hofstra they had landed employment or were attending or planning to attend graduate school.
+of recent geography and GIS alumni reported that within a year of graduating from Hofstra they had landed employment or were attending or planning to attend graduate school.